 The Landing also features several distinctive salads and pasta dishes, as well as impressive entrees such as a luscious Pittsburgh filet, mouth-watering Chilean sea bass and roasted Peruvian chicken.
 A fine selection of wines is offered or you may bring your own and pay a $20 corkage fee.

 An after-dinner idle further up Craddock Creek (past the patio home docks) is a relaxing way to top off the evening before heading back downstream to wherever you started.

 At Mariners Landing, you’re about 12-15 minutes from channel marker C-1, which you’ll round before entering the large bay where the Roanoke and Blackwater rivers converge.

 Insider Tip: There’s also a marked shortcut between the islands that guard the entrance to Craddock Creek, but it’s safest to idle between those unlit buoys if the water level is much below full pond.
 If you opt to go around C-1, give it some space as there are shoals between the marker and the island nearest it.

-Adjacent to the restaurant is Mariners Marketplace, a gift shop offering gourmet grab-and-go food, wine, beer, snacks and Starbucks coffee.
-All can be enjoyed on the lakefront patio.
+Adjacent to The Landing restaurant is Mariners Marketplace, a gift shop offering gourmet grab-and-go food, fresh produce, wine, beer and snacks.

 Napoli by the Lake